microsoft/BotBuilder-Samples/samples/javascript_nodejs/58.teams-start-new-thread-in-channel/README.md

-# Teams Conversation Bot
+# Teams - Start new thread in a channel (proactive messaging)

-Bot Framework v4 Conversation Bot sample for Teams.
+This Bot Framework v4 bot shows how to create a new thread in a Teams channel by sending a proactive message, then replying to that message.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 This sample shows how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.